 • Meridian Meats Fundraiser / Frozen Blueberry Fundraiser

-• Executive Board (positions are available.
-Please contact the MSC President to apply) & training is provided
+• Executive Board positions are available.
+Please contact the MSC President ([email protected]) to apply & training is provided

 1. A Skater MUST purchase Buy-on tickets via Uplifter (cash/cheque no longer accepted) and inform the music player BEFORE stepping onto the ice.